Stdunson/BrokeJumpShotDetectorApp/README.md

 MLP with mediapipe keypoins, phase as inputs, trained using PyTorch

 ## Usage Directions
-* To run FastAPI server: python3 backend/main.py
+* To run FastAPI server: python3 backend/main.py.
+Must train MLP beforehand.
-* To run API test script: in a separate terminal: python3 backend/test_api.py (path_to_test_video)
+* To run API test script: in a separate terminal: python3 backend/test_api.py (path_to_test_video).
-* To run app: download on iPhone using Xcode, won't work properly on simulator.
+* To run app: First, run FastAPI server.
+Then, download on iPhone using Xcode, won't work properly on simulator.
 Then, on ShotAnalysisService.swift, put your device's LAN address there instead of "ADDRESS".